structuredpath/AppleBugReports/README.md

 - [FB13195010](/FB13195010) - Deprecation of CloudKit user discoverability APIs in iOS 17
 - [FB13195041](/FB13195041) - Allow share invitees to add participants, similar to Apple’s first-party apps
 - [FB13206351](/FB13206351) - Glitchy animation when programmatically switching detents in SwiftUI
+- [FB13228246](/FB13228246) - Glitchy animation in the safe area of a List during keyboard dismissal

 ## About